shawnferry/HOL7712-gitbook/agents/add-the-agent.md

 $$

-1. Sign the cert you should only have one certificate to sign `puppet cert sign www.oracle.lab`
+1. Sign the cert you should only have one certificate to sign:

+  `puppet cert sign www.oracle.lab`

-  > Notice: Signed certificate request for www.oracle.lab
+  > Notice: Signed certificate request for www.oracle.lab.

 ![](/images/ADD01-PUP-021-cert-sign.png)

-## What just happened, again?
+## What Just Happened, Again?

 \[pluginsync\]

-After the certificate is signed the puppet agent will be able to connect to the master.
-When the first connection is made pluginsync copies all the plugins from the master to the agent.
+After the certificate is signed, the puppet agent is able to connect to the master.
+When the first connection is made, pluginsync copies all the plugins from the master to the agent.
 I pre-connected the agent then disconnected it, removed some of the files and ran through the steps again.
 Puppet only copies the files that are missing or changed.
-**Note:** If your agent timed out or you don't feel like waiting you can just run it again\/kill it and run it again.
+**Note:** If your agent timed out or you don't feel like waiting, you can just run it again\/kill it and run it again.

-## Why aren't we using the same prompt on the agent?
+## Why Aren't We Using the Same Prompt on the Agent?

-It's all about the examples
+It's all about the examples.

 # Review

-In this section we took the following steps
+In this section, we took the following steps:

 1. Installed puppet on the agent
 2. Configured, refreshed, enabled and stopped the puppet:agent service